Valvas/Unknown/api/account/subscription.md

 /****************************************************************************************************/

-suspendAccount(email, connection, callback) :
+suspendAccount(account, connection, callback) :

   Arguments :

-    - email : a string that is the email linked to the account that must be suspended.
+    - account : a string that is the encrypted ID linked to the account that must be suspended.
     - connection : a database connector used to execute queries to the database.
     - callback : just here to inform that the function returns something.

   Return :

-    - callback : return 'undefined' if the account could not be found, 'true' if the account has been suspended and 'false' if the function failed.
+    - 'true' : in case of success.
+    - 'false' : in case of error, return also a second parameter in the callback that is the error message.

   Description :

-    Put the field 'activated' to 0 for the account linked to the email given in argument (the account cannot be used anymore).
+    Put the field 'activated' to 0 for the account linked to the email given as argument (the account cannot be used anymore).

 /****************************************************************************************************/

-rehabilitateAccount(email, connection, callback) :
+rehabilitateAccount(account, connection, callback) :

   Arguments :

-    - email : a string that is the email linked to the account that must be rehabilitated.
+    - account : a string that is the encrypted ID linked to the account that must be rehabilitated.
     - connection : a database connector used to execute queries to the database.
     - callback : just here to inform that the function returns something.

   Return :

-    - callback : return 'undefined' if the account could not be found, 'true' if the account has been rehabilitated and 'false' if the function failed.
+  - 'true' : in case of success.
+  - 'false' : in case of error, return also a second parameter in the callback that is the error message.

   Description :

     Put the field 'activated' to 1 for the account linked to the email given in argument (the account can now be used).

 /****************************************************************************************************/